Beefaz/table_of_contents/Readme.md

-css task, hosted on _https://verdant-salamander-693876.netlify.app_
+VCS task, hosted on _https://verdant-salamander-693876.netlify.app_ table of contents page for all VCS tasks